ebuchman/blog/content/posts/coins-history.md

 pence.

-When it was first minted, or at least for some time, 240 denier coins were minted from each pound of weight.
+When it was first minted, or at least for some time, 240 denier coins were minted from each pound of silver by weight.
 This relationship presumably lasted long enough that the libra would come to _mean_ 240 deniers - the libra became a unit of account!
 But mint policies are rarely stable, and coinage generates its own endogenous instability: as coins are worn from use and reduce in metal content,